thunknyc/crntl/README.md

 # CRNTL: C Reader for the Next Thousand Lisps

+## Current status

+* Assumes UTF-8, newline line endings
+* Symbols, keywords must be ASCII
+* Lexer works with limitations -- see issues
+* Parser produces (AFAIK) correct output on well-formed input
+* `main.c` contains a sample usage of the parser

 ## Introduction

 My attraction to Clojure back in '09 was based on several